NatronGitHub/natron-python-scripting/Python_GUI/autoAlpha/README.md

 ### INSTALLATION

 * Copy 'autoAlpha' folder in your .Natron folder.
-* Add following lines to your 'initGui.py' file.
+* Add following lines to your 'initGui.py' file, where <path> is the path to the 'autoAlpha' folder.

 ```
-from Python_GUI.autoAlpha.autoAlpha import *
+from <path>.autoAlpha.autoAlpha import *
 NatronGui.natron.addMenuCommand('Tools/Channel/Auto Alpha','autoAlpha')
 ```